rverpillot/dmforth/README.md

 ### Normal mode (aka calculator mode)
 In this mode, you can view 5 items of the stack and you have one line of input.
 Words associated with keys are executed immediately.

-For example, if you enter the number `12` and press `SIN` key, DMFORTH evaluate the line "`12 sin`", so the number `12` is pushed to the stack, and the word `sin` is executed and the result is pushed back to the stack.
+For example, if you enter the number `12` and press `SIN` key, DMFORTH evaluates the line "`12 sin`", so the number `12` is pushed to the stack, and the word `sin` is executed and the result is pushed back to the stack.

 You can use forth words with the functions menu (keys `F1`-`F6` and arrows keys).